 If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
-Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application.
+Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application, except as noted under Appendix 1: Biographical Sketch: Identification of Potential Conflicts of Interest or Bias in Selection of Reviewers.
+Reviewers are not required to consider information in this appendix.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation. - Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation.
+- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.

+Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12.
+Follow the above instructions to include the information as appendices to the project narrative file.
+These appendices will not count toward the project narrative's page limitation.

-3. Research and Related Budget
+3. Research And Related Budget